Earl Putman: Professional football

-He was drafted by the New York Giants with the 52nd overall pick in the 1954 NFL draft.
+He was selected by the New York Giants in the fifth round with the 52nd overall pick in the 1954 NFL draft.
 He was the biggest man ever signed by the Giants at the time, and the biggest man in professional football in 1955, at 6 feet, 6 inches, and 310 pounds, but did not appear in any regular season games for the Giants.
 He signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) and appeared in one game for Hamilton in 1956.
 He then signed with the Chicago Cardinals and started 12 games during the 1957 season. at 6 feet, 6 inches and 308 pounds, he was reportedly the biggest man in professional football in 1957.

-Later years
+Later life

 After his professional football career ended, Putman returned to Arizona.
 He was an assistant high school football coach at Carl Hayden High School in Phoenix, Arizona, and Glendale High School in the late 1950s and early 1960s.
 He was the head football coach at Moon Valley High School in Phoenix for 25 years from 1965 to 1989.
 In 1997, he was inducted into the National High School Coaches Association Hall of Fame.
 He died of brain cancer in 2006 at age 74.